docker/docs/ee/desktop/user/windows-user.md

 the Linux VM, or use a [data volume](https://docs.docker.com/storage/volumes/) (named volume) or [data container](https://docs.docker.com/storage/volumes/).
 There are a number of issues with using host-mounted volumes and network paths for database files.
 See [Volume mounts from host paths use a nobrl option to override database locking](https://docs.docker.com/docker-for-windows/troubleshoot/#volume-mounts-from-host-paths-use-a-nobrl-option-to-override-database-locking).

-- Docker Desktop Enterprise sets permissions to read/write/execute for users, groups and others [0777 or a+rwx](http://permissions-calculator.org/decode/0777/).
+- Docker Desktop sets permissions to read/write/execute for users, groups and others [0777 or a+rwx](http://permissions-calculator.org/decode/0777/).
 This is not configurable.
 See [Permissions errors on data directories for shared volumes](https://docs.docker.com/docker-for-windows/troubleshoot/#permissions-errors-on-data-directories-for-shared-volumes)</a>.

 - Ensure the domain user has access to shared drives, as described in [Verify domain user has permissions for shared drives](https://docs.docker.com/docker-for-windows/troubleshoot/#verify-domain-user-has-permissions-for-shared-drives-volumes).